DAlanW/DAlanW.github.io/design-mockup/README.md

 This is a web page made to match an original PDF Document for Udacity's Front-End Developer Nanodegree program.

-Link to be added soon.
+Please click [here](dalanw.github.io/design-mockup/) to view this project.